Parallel mechanical computing: Metamaterials that can multitask: Results and Discussion

 The metasurface approach detailed earlier is reproduced, with the FT sub-blocks being identical to those of a single computing system.
 The SF sub-block is, however, intricately constructed from time-modulated unit cells that satisfy the transmission profiles of two distinct tasks: differentiation and integration at the two select frequencies, respectively.
 The deliberate selection of these two contrasting operations, as evidenced by their distinct profiles, while imposing substantial challenges on the system's capabilities, establishes the validity of the proposed approach and precludes any potential attribution to randomness.
+Most importantly, unlike traditional mathematical calculations where solution difficulty scales with problem complexity, the metasurface approach solely depends on the transmission profiles associated with the desired operation.
+For instance, any transfer function, including the most complex ones, has a transmission amplitude between 0 and $\infty$, and a phase between $-\pi$ and $\pi$.
+That being so, these two specific operations span the whole range of transmission amplitudes (differentiation $\rightarrow$ 0 to 1, integration $\rightarrow$ 0 to $\infty$) and a broad range of phase shifts, making them very strong candidates for performance evaluation.
 It's worth noting that the $h_1$, $h_3$, and $A_m$ parameters are simultaneously tuned to control the transmission amplitudes of both channels and the phase of the fundamental channel, while $\phi_m$ is thereafter tuned independently to satisfy the phase profile of the down-converted channel.
-Since the primary computation is expectedly more prominent in the time-domain wavefield, a high-resolution FFT is applied to the time-dependent study results in the window of simulation time to discern the wavefields at the fundamental, $\omega$, and down-converted, $\omega - \omega_m$, frequencies.
+Since the primary computation is expectedly more prominent in the time-domain wavefield, a high-resolution FFT is applied to the time-dependent study results in the window of simulation time to discern the wavefields at the fundamental, $\omega$, and down-converted, $\omega - \omega_m$, frequencies (\textit{SI Appendix}, section~S6).
 Figure~\ref{fig3}D shows the extracted outputs at the readout plane at both frequencies, illustrating the AMC's effectiveness in executing the two operations in parallel.
-The rightmost panels compares the waveforms of the spatial derivative, $dp_i(y)/dy$, and integral, $\smallint p_i(y) dy$, obtained from the AMC with their analytically obtained counterparts.
-The data shows the system's ability to perform the two intended, and distinct, operations at discrete frequency channels, with pin-point accuracy for the primary task and a very reasonable accuracy for the secondary task.
+The rightmost panels compare the waveforms of the spatial derivative, $dp_i(y)/dy$, and integral, $\smallint p_i(y) dy$, obtained from the AMC with their analytically obtained counterparts.
+The data shows the system's ability to perform the two intended, and distinct, operations at discrete frequency channels, with pinpoint accuracy for the primary task and a very reasonable accuracy for the secondary one.
+The entire computation takes the same time as that consumed by the single-task AMC.